-The intensity of technological change due to digitalisation, the progress of globalisation and shifts in industry borders has created opportunities for new business models.
+The progress of globalisation, the intensity of technological change, and shifts in industry borders have all created opportunities for new business models.
 Indeed, business model innovation can create huge opportunities while threatening traditional means of generating revenue.
 Such innovations can, consequently, make the fortunes of some firms while killing the market positions of others.
-This course will focus on understanding the concept of business models, identifying and implementing new business models to create sustainable competitive advantage.